meganfung38/SFDC_Campaign_Clarity/README.md

 ## What It Does

-The system analyzes Salesforce campaigns that have generated leads in the last 12 months and creates AI-generated descriptions that help sales teams understand:
+The system analyzes Salesforce campaigns that have generated leads in the last 12 months and creates **tailored AI descriptions** with focused bullet points that help sales teams understand:

 - **What the prospect was doing** when they engaged with the campaign
 - **Why they likely engaged** (their intent and interest level)
-- **What this tells us about their buyer's journey stage**
-- **How to approach them** based on their engagement context
+- **How to approach them** based on their engagement context and buyer's journey stage

+**8 Different Prompt Strategies** based on Channel type:
+- **Sales-Generated**: Focus on data source and cold outreach approach
+- **Partner Referral**: Leverage referral trust and integration potential
+- **Existing Customer**: Frame as upsell/expansion opportunity
+- **Events**: Use shared experience for relationship building
+- **High-Intent**: Emphasize urgency and solution comparison
+- **Retargeting/Nurture**: Re-engage based on gradual interest signals
+- **Awareness Broadcast**: Light touch to gauge real interest
+- **Regular Marketing**: Focus on prospect perspective and buyer journey

 ## Example Transformation